Chimney and Fireplace FAQs

 This often occurs during a wet, hot season following major and minor weatherization or venting changes and improvements.
 New furnaces, skylights, kitchen and bathroom exhaust fans, windows, and new roofing are often enough to change the interior pressure from a positive to a negative.

 All the air being forced or exhausted out of the home has to come into the house from somewhere as make-up or replacement air.
 This replacement air always re-enters the house through the “path of least resistance” just like water or electricity.
 It’s easier to come into the house down a chimney flue that’s already cooler than the home, than through the normal openings in the house.
 All of these factors can be corrected.

 If I am missing a brick on my chimney, is it necessary to get it repaired?

 Yes.
 Loose or missing bricks and chimney deterioration can be symptomatic of a major problem.
 In many cases, minor repairs done early will save on huge repair bills later.
 In all cases, this condition should be checked by a professional as soon as possible to avoid the dangers of fire hazards or structural failure.

 Why should I have my chimney waterproofed?

 Waterproofing is the best preventative maintenance you can give the exterior of your chimney against premature aging and expensive repairs.
 Brick is porous.
 Heavy rains and melting ice fill pores and expand when temperatures drop.
 This leads to the failure of the mortar and bricks.
 We only use products specifically developed for waterproofing chimneys.
-They are a vapor permeable, non-film, water repellent.
+They are vapor permeable, non-film, water repellent.